Bay Area Luxury Real Estate in 2026: What Atherton and Palo Alto Owners Need to Know

 More than 800 AI companies operate in the Bay Area, and the region captured over 80% of global generative AI venture funding in 2024.
 The stock appreciation at companies like Nvidia and Google has created a new wave of buyers with significant liquidity, and they're shopping in exactly the neighborhoods we serve.

 These buyers tend to be cash-heavy, which means they're less sensitive to mortgage rate fluctuations.
 When a tech executive whose stock portfolio just doubled wants an Atherton estate, a 6.5% versus 7% mortgage rate isn't the deciding factor.
+The upcoming IPO wave from SpaceX, Databricks, and Stripe will accelerate this further.

 What This Means for Property Owners